SAFETAG/SAFETAG/content/document_matter/audit_lifecycle.md

 # The SAFETAG Audit Framework

-The SAFETAG audit consists of multiple information gathering and confirmations steps as well as research and capacity-building exercises with staff organized in a collection of objectives, each of which supports the core goals of SAFETAG, creating a risk assessment and building the capacity of the organization.
+The SAFETAG audit consists of multiple information gathering and confirmations steps as well as research and capacity-building exercises with staff organized in a collection of objectives, each of which supports the core goals of SAFETAG, creating a risk assessment while also building the capacity of the organization.

 ![SAFETAG Activities](content/images/activities_flow.svg)